-The bridge has already been reinforced with steel to lend it a degree of permanence, but a complete restoration is now needed.
-The Luxottica group agreed to pay 1.7 million euros for the works, which started in 2017.
+The bridge had already been reinforced with steel to lend it a degree of permanence, and has now also be completely restored.
+The Luxottica group agreed to pay 1.7 million euros for the works which were finished in 2018.
 If you want to know more about the financing of cultural heritage by large corporates, you can read my post ‘Discover how Venice finances its cultural heritage’.

 When you cross the Accademia bridge and set foot in Dorsoduro, go straight to the other side of the island.
 This will bring you to the Fondamenta Zattere along the Giudecca Canal.
 The name ‘Zattere’ means ‘rafts’ and refers to the merchandise (salt, coal and wood) which arrived here by rafts.
 It was originally called Fondamenta Carbonaria, referring to the coal.
 The Fondamenta exists since 810, but the pavement dates from 1516.